CesiumGS/3d-tiles/extensions/3DTILES_content_gltf/README.md

 <!-- omit in toc -->
 ### Batched 3D Model (b3dm)

-[Batched 3D Model](../../specification/TileFormats/Batched3DModel) is a wrapper around a binary glTF that includes includes additional information in its Feature Table and Batch Table.
+[Batched 3D Model](../../specification/TileFormats/Batched3DModel) is a wrapper around a binary glTF that includes additional information in its Feature Table and Batch Table.
 Batched 3D Model content can converted to a glTF content with the following changes:

 * `RTC_CENTER` can instead be stored in a glTF node translation.
 * Batch Tables and Batch IDs can be represented using [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_feature_metadata).